 The absolute last thing that you’re probably concerned about as it relates to a garbage disposer is the appearance.
 I mean they just sit up under your sink and grind your table scraps, right?
-But premium models, like the Excel models, are actually good looking.
+But premium models, like the Excel models, are actually good-looking (who needs a pretty garbage disposal).
 Go figure.

 If you will be installing the disposal yourself, you should be more concerned with weight.
 These units are lightweight, about 12 or 13 pounds.
 The grinding chamber has a 26-ounce capacity which should be more than enough for most households.

-The body is constructed out of a thick heavy-duty wear resistant plastic.
+The body is constructed out of thick heavy-duty wear-resistant plastic.

 Power and Performance

-Part of measuring the performance of a garbage disposal is to consider the amount of noise that it generates.
+Part of measuring the performance of garbage disposals is to consider the amount of noise that it generates.
 From all that I gather, I’d say that this unit will be pretty noisy, but probably no more so than your current unit.
-These machines aren’t premium models like the top of line units that cost 3 times as much.
+These machines aren’t premium models like the top-of-line units that cost 3 times as much.

 You probably don’t want to be messing around for hours trying to install a new garbage disposal.
 So, it’s really cool that these machines are easy to install.
-If you’re old unit is a badger then the process is even easier.
-All you have to do is “twist off” the old unit and twist on the new one.
+If your old unit is a badger then the process is even easier.
+All you have to do is “twist-off” the old unit and twist on the new one.
 Customers back up this claim of how easy it is to install.